Moscow travel guide

 the Soviet Union that is still open for public viewing today.

 The word 'red' doesn't apply to the colour of the brickwork, neither is it a reference to communism.
 The meaning of the word 'krasny' originally meant 'beautiful' in Old Russian, referring to St Basil's Cathedral at the southern end, but over the centuries the word changed to mean 'red' too, thus the square's present name.
-St Basil's Cathedral is the city's most well-known building and is crowned by the bulbous multi-coloured domes that have made it an instantly recognisable landmark.
+St Basil's Cathedral is the city's most well-known building and is crowned by the bulbous multi-coloured domes for which it is so famous.

 St Basils Cathedral